Moniepoint, Kuda and Others are Facing Regulatory Issues

 This collaborative approach will foster a regulatory environment that encourages responsible innovation while safeguarding the integrity of the financial system.

 Nigeria’s fintech sector is at a crossroads.
-Whether it remains to be an instrument for financial inclusion and economic growth or ends up being strangled by too much regulation will be seen by how well it handles the regulatory issues plaguing it today.
+Whether it remains an instrument for financial inclusion and economic growth or ends up being strangled by too much regulation will be seen by how well it handles the regulatory issues plaguing it today.

-The questions “why is Moniepoint facing issues?”, “why is Opay having problems?”, and the challenges of Kuda all point to the need for a more nuanced approach to fintech regulation in Nigeria.
+The questions “Why is Moniepoint facing issues?”, “why is Opay having problems?”, and the challenges of Kuda all point to the need for a more nuanced approach to fintech regulation in Nigeria.

 Oluchukwu Ikemefuna